 Who may attend?

 Business, community, civic, and religious leaders are each nominated by a Bureau employee or a previous Academy graduate in the Fall for the Class the following Spring.
 You must be at least 21 years old (with no prior felony convictions) and must live and work in the area covered by the field office sponsoring the Academy.
-Please note: Because confidential techniques used in criminal and national security cases are discussed, nominees must undergo a background check and get an interim security clearance.
+Please note: Because confidential techniques used in criminal and national security cases are discussed, nominees must undergo a background check, fingerprint check and get an interim security clearance.